punctum-im/protocol-old/PROTOCOL.md

 ## Permissions

-Permissions are stored in a single value with numbers, where each number represents a permission set.
+Permissions are stored in a single string value using numbers, where each number represents a permission set.
 This value is called a permission map and has the following layout:

 ``"permissions": 12345``